The rule for using "a" and "an" is actually more complicated than you may have been taught.

-A lot of people learned the rule that you put a before words that start with consonants and an before words that start with vowels, but it's actually a bit more complicated than that.
+A lot of people learned the rule that you put “a” before words that start with consonants and “an” before words that start with vowels, but it's actually more complicated than that.
 For example, here's Matthew with a question:

-The rule is that you use a before words that start with a consonant sound and an before words that start with a vowel sound (1).
+The rule is that you use “a" before words that start with a consonant sound and “an” before words that start with a vowel sound.

-The letters o and m can be tricky too.
-Usually you put an before words that start with o, but sometimes you use a.
-For example, you would use a if you were to say, “She has a one-track mind,” because one-track starts with a w sound.
-Similarly, “She has an MBA, but chooses to work as a missionary,” because “MBA” starts with a vowel sound and “missionary” starts with a consonant sound.
+The letters O and M can be tricky too.
+Usually you put “an” before words that start with O, but sometimes you use A. For example, you’d use A if you were to say, “She has a one-track mind,” because “one-track” starts with a W sound.
+Similarly, you’d say, “She has an MBA, but chooses to work as a missionary,” because “MBA” starts with a vowel sound and “missionary” starts with a consonant sound.

-One complication is when words are pronounced differently in British and American English.
+One complication is when words are pronounced differently in British English and American English.
 For example, the word for a certain kind of plant is pronounced “erb” in American English and “herb” in British English.
-So the proper form in America is an erb, and the proper form in Britain is a herb.
+So the proper form in America is “an herb,” and the proper form in Britain is “a herb.”
 In the rare cases where this is a problem, use the form that will be expected in your country or by the majority of your readers.

-While we’re talking about different pronunciations, let’s talk about a historic.
-Some Americans argue that it should be an historic, but I come down firmly on the side that says it should be a historic event.
-One of the most contentious interactions I had at a book signing was over this point.
+While we’re talking about different pronunciations, let’s talk about "a historic.”
+Some Americans argue that it should be “an historic,” and one of the most contentious interactions I had at a book signing was over this point, but I come down firmly on the side that says it should be “a historic event.”

-If you’re feeling argumentative about this point, I’ll direct you to the website (The Slot) of the late, great Washington Post copy editor, Bill Walsh, which has an exhaustive review of how different style guides deal with historic.
-But you should know that after reviewing many style guides, he also stands behind a historic being the correct choice.
+If you’re feeling argumentative about this point, I’ll direct you to the website (The Slot) of the late, great Washington Post copy editor, Bill Walsh, which has an exhaustive review of how different style guides deal with this word.
+But you should know that after reviewing many style guides, he also stood behind “a historic” being the correct choice.

 Definite and Indefinite Articles

-A and an are called indefinite articles.
-The is called a definite article.
-The difference is that a and an don't say anything special about the words that follow.
-For example, think about the sentence, “I need a horse.”
-You'll take any horse—just a horse will do.
-But if you say, “I need the horse,” then you want a specific gum drop.
+“A” and “an” are called indefinite articles, and the is called a definite article.
+The difference is that “a” and “an” don't say anything special about the words that follow.
+For example, think about the sentence, “I need a gum drop.”
+You'll take any gum drop—just a gum drop will do.
+But if you say, “I need the gum drop,” then you want a specific gum drop.
 There must be something special about that one, specific gum drop you are requesting.
-That’s why the is called a definite article—you want something definite.
-At least that's how I remember the names.
+That’s why “the” is called a definite article—you want something definite.
+At least that's how I remember the name.